guruthree/RobotRemote/README.md

 RobotController has a configuration file, `config.ini`.
 It contains three sections, `[controller]`, `[trim]`, and `[buttons]`.
 The `[controller]` section has one key, `id`, which can be used to specify an alternate joystick.
 The `[trim]` has four keys, the combinations of left/right_min/max, which can be used to adjust the minimum and maximum speeds for each motor.
 This should be useful if going full forwards on both joysticks doesn't actually make the robot go quite in a straight line.

 The last section `[buttons]` can be used to add macros to each button.
-Macros are specified in `*.txt` files that on the first line contains the number of entries, follow a comma separated list of time and motor speeds.
+Macros are specified in `*.txt` files that on the first line contains the number of entries, follow a comma separated list of time offsets and motor speeds.
 Pressing the defined button will send the predefined sequence of network packets at the specified intervals.

 Note, under Windows `;` will be treated as the comment indicator, while under Linux `#` will be the comment indicator.